kyma-project/control-plane/docs/cli/02-01-usage.md

 # Usage

-The Kyma Control Plane (KCP) CLI comes with a set of commands, each of which has its own specific set of flags.
+Kyma Control Plane (KCP) CLI comes with a set of commands, each of which has its own specific set of flags.

 For the commands and flags to work, they must follow this syntax: